MisterBeardy/saintcalendar/docs/mockup/db_import_export.md

 **Core Data Types:**
 - **Saints**: Canonical saint records with feast dates and biographical information
 - **Historical Data**: Location-specific events and historical records
-- **Milestones**: Achievement tracking with fields for Saint Number, Count, Date, and Sticker
+- **Milestone Data**: Achievement tracking with fields for Saint Number, Count, Date, and Sticker

 The new section integrates seamlessly with the existing database management interface, providing a unified workflow for data administrators to:
 - Preview and validate data before import